European perspective

 Abstract

-The paper focuses on the power of the EGTC to provide participatory governance patterns, while considering the obstacles and (national) boundaries that defie it.
-Besides diverse administrative and public actors on different layers, this legal instrument is also acting for and is stipulated by the local dimension and can act in the name of the local and regional citizenry.
+The study focuses on the capacity of the EGTC to implement participatory governance patterns, while taking into account the obstacles and (national) borders that run counter to this objective.
+Alongside the multilevel presence of various administrative and public actors, this legal instrument also operates in favour of the local dimension and is able to act on behalf of local and regional citizens.

-Within this paper an analytical model of participatory governance of cross-border regions in the EU will be presented and applied to analyze briefl four EGTC case studies: The EGTC GaliciaNorte de Portugal; EGTC South Tyrol-Tyrol-Trentino; the EGTC StrasbourgOrtenau; and the EGTC TransOderana (under construction)
+Within the framework of the study, an analytical model of participatory governance in cross-border regions in the EU is presented and applied to a brief analysis of four EGTC case studies: the Galicia–North of Portugal EGTC; the South Tyrol–Tyrol–Trentino EGTC; the Strasbourg–Ortenau EGTC; and the emerging TransOderana EGTC.